ioridev/ioridev/README.md

 </p>

-I build client applications for desktop, mobile and embedded systems.
+I develop client applications for desktop, mobile and embedded systems.
 I am interested in cross-platform Mac/Windows/Linux/Web.
 I also like to use Firebase and GCP.